 Choosing a Rideshare Company

 The two top companies in the market are Lyft and Uber.
 When I first started, Lyft made it very easy to get started by sending someone to my house to inspect my car, drive around the block with me, and answer any questions.
 I don’t believe they have this program anymore.
-Both companies offer video trainings to help drivers get started, but in the end there is no training like giving rides.
+Both companies offer video training to help drivers get started, but in the end, there is no training like giving rides.
 More on this later.

 One thing to keep in mind is that as a rideshare driver, you are a business owner, not an employee.
 I know there has been lots of talk in the news about whether or not rideshare drivers are entitled to benefits and it always baffles me because drivers are not employees.

-The most important thing to keep in mind about being self employed is that you need to keep track of all of your expenses as some of them may be tax deductible.
+The most important thing to keep in mind about being self-employed is that you need to keep track of all of your expenses as some of them may be tax deductible.
 I am not going to attempt to give tax advice, but I will strongly encourage you to speak with an accountant.

 A few things to keep track of (not saying that they are deductible):